(Click on the link below. It may take a few minutes

 quality usually decreases quickly due to the problems listed above.
 It is

 important to remember that quality chess teachers don't work for other

 people - they work for themselves!
 Check out

-these companies carefully so you don't end up paying for a high-priced
+these companies (and the particular chess teacher very carefully so you don't end up paying for a high-priced

 babysitter to watch your kids play chess!

 end result of these situations is the consumer ends up paying a higher

 price for far less quality then they would by hiring someone who is

 locally with more teaching experience and historically with a much better